Doctor of Business Administration

 - 56-credit-hour program

-Residency classes are conducted seminar style during four-day sessions, which are typically scheduled in mid-May, and during late July or early August.
 Class sessions are supplemented with reading assignments and projects, as well as participation in a vigorous online community.
-This online and hybrid delivery allows doctoral students to complete the program while working full time.
+The primarily online delivery allows doctoral students to complete the program while working full time.

 A Top-Ranked Christian College